 There are many logical reasons for using a batch job scheduler to run most types of computation in Statistics.
 The most basic is that of logistics when using Linux and active displays.
 In the scenario where you would like to run a simulation but it takes longer than a full working day, without a batch submission to a scheduler you would start your application by double clicking and opening a graphical user interface, or perhaps start it from the command line.
 You begin your computation and the application starts running.

-At this point you need to leave the office, the coffee shop, or your laptop on the kitchen table as you move on for the day.
+At this point you need to leave the office, the coffee shop, or your kitchen table as you move on for the day.
 You must be sure that your computer remains on, without falling asleep, and stay connected to the session in order for your job to complete.
 This is not efficient as lots of things can interrupt your job such as

 - Laptop battery dies